-A student-athlete may participate in golf, gymnastics, indoor track, outdoor track, swimming, and tennis as an individual (unattached - See 4.6.J.) and not as a member of a team during the authorized contest season without loss of interscholastic eligibility provided the following criteria are met:

-- 1) Compliance with weekly limitations for the specific sport. - 2) In golf, gymnastics, swimming, indoor track, outdoor track and tennis, no more than four (4) unattached (see 4.6.J.) outside meets per season are permitted.
+- 7. A student-athlete may participate in cross country, golf, gymnastics, indoor track, outdoor track, swimming, and tennis as an individual (unattached See 5.5.D.) and not as a member of a team during the authorized contest season without loss of interscholastic eligibility provided the following criteria are met: - o Compliance with weekly limitations for the specific sport. - o In cross country, golf, gymnastics, swimming, indoor track, outdoor track and tennis, no more than four (4) unattached (see 5.5.D.) outside meets per season are permitted.
 Athletes in these sports may practice but not compete with a non-CIAC team during the season.
-Such practices may not interfere with or replace member school practices. - 3) Prior approval of athletic director, coach, principal and parent. - 4) Prior arrangements to complete academic lessons, assignments, tests, etc. - 5) Student and parent agree to not accept, directly or indirectly any awards, gifts, trips, merchandise, etc., which would be in violation of CIAC regulations. - Athletes will not miss any CIAC-sponsored tournament contest for which he/she is eligible unless excused by the CIAC Board of Control.
+Such practices may not interfere with or replace member school practices. - o Prior approval of athletic director, coach, principal and parent. - o Prior arrangements to complete academic lessons, assignments, tests, etc. - Student and parent agree to not accept, directly or indirectly any awards, gifts, trips, merchandise, etc., which would be in violation of CIAC regulations. - Athletes will not miss any CIAC-sponsored tournament contest for which he/she is eligible unless excused by the CIAC Board of Control.
 It is the philosophy of the conference that student-athletes owe loyalty to their school and team.
 During the regular season, the school administration will make the determination as to whether a student-athlete may be excused from a contest to attend an event as an "unattached" competitor. - b.
 A pupil shall not participate in or represent his or her school in more than one sport after the date of the first contest for that school in that sport season, nor may that pupil represent more than one school during a season unless the pupil satisfies the conditions of Eligibility Rule II.C.